Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint32-mid/index.md

 - fix: Row numbers missing on preview and published datatable view
 - fix: request_data_provider_url missing in translation link on data-providers page
 - fix: An unknown error occurred, try again later with preview
-- fix: Cube could not be generated in Table preview [Bethan Sherwood]
+- fix: Cube could not be generated in Table preview
-- fix: Page not found when try to submit for publishing [George Kamau]
+- fix: Page not found when try to submit for publishing
 - fix: Translation tasks go incomplete then when CSV exported again they show as complete
 - fix: Table previews don't work on multiple datasets when only some of the data tasks are completed
 - fix: Using back button shows cached version of tasklist page so may show a completed task as incomplete